-There’s no denying that SSH is the de facto tool for *nix server administration.
-It’s far from perfect, but it was designed with security in mind and there’s been a huge amount of tooling written over the years to make it easier to use.
-In addition, many popular products and just about every server deployment system integrates with SSH somehow.
-It is universally supported across pretty much all architectures and distributions, from Raspberry Pis all the way up to massive supercomputer clusters.
+There's no denying that SSH is the de facto tool for *nix server administration.
+It's far from perfect, but it was designed with security in mind, and there's been a huge amount of tooling written over the years to make it easier to use.
+In addition, many popular products and just about every server deployment system integrate with SSH somehow.
+It is universally supported across pretty much all architectures and distributions, from Raspberry Pi's all the way up to massive supercomputer clusters.

 Most people can agree that using public key authentication for SSH is generally better than using passwords.
 Nobody ever types in a private key, so it can't be keylogged or observed over your shoulder.
 SSH keys have their own issues, however.

 With SSH certificates, you generate a certificate authority (CA) and then use this to issue and cryptographically sign certificates which can authenticate users to hosts, or hosts to users.
 You can generate a keypair using the